Leo Townsend

 Leo Townsend was an American football and basketball coach.
-He served as the fifth head football coach at the North Carolina College for Negroes—now known as North Carolina Central University—in Durham, North Carolina and he held that position for four seasons, from 1932 until 1935, compiling a record of 16–18.
+He served as the head football coach at the North Carolina College for Negroes—now known as North Carolina Central University—in Durham, North Carolina four seasons, from 1932 to 1935, compiling a record of 16–17.
 Townsend was also the head basketball coach at North Carolina Central for one season, in 1935–36, tallying a mark of 0–11.